Mouse Cleaning: Voice cast

+It is currently unknown who provided the voice of Tom's blackface Stepin Fetchit-style dialect.

 Reception

 Boxoffice reviewed the short on December 12, 1948, saying, "This is a repeat performance of a common film cartoon gag but amusing nevertheless."
 Film critic and historian Leonard Maltin praised the short saying it "... typifies the development of this series taking the same story idea as Puss Gets the Boot and playing it in modern Tom-and-Jerry fashion, with hilarious gags, razor-sharp timing, and riveting "takes", or reactions.
 For sheer belly laughs, this cartoon is difficult to top."

 In 2007, this short and Casanova Cat were pulled from the Tom and Jerry Spotlight Collection - Volume 3 DVD compilation by Warner Home Video due to racial stereotypes.
 It had been announced that Mouse Cleaning would be available on the Tom and Jerry Golden Collection - Volume 2 on DVD and Blu-ray, with the short being presented uncut, uncensored, and restored from its original nitrate elements that had been recently discovered.
 However, on February 6, 2013, it was announced by TVShowsOnDVD.com that Mouse Cleaning was not part of the list of cartoons on this release, as well as the cartoon Casanova Cat, which was also skipped over on the Spotlight Collection, Volume 3 DVD release.
-However, the set has since been indefinitely postponed.
+The Golden Collection series was ultimately cancelled due to the negative reception.

-On September 9, 2025, it was announced that the upcoming Blu-ray and DVD release of Tom and Jerry: The Golden Era Anthology (1940–1958), which will be released on December 2, 2025, will include both of the previously banned shorts, marking their first official release on a physical format in North America.
+On September 9, 2025, it was announced that the Blu-ray and DVD release of Tom and Jerry: The Golden Era Anthology (1940–1958), which was released on December 2, 2025, would include both of the previously banned shorts, marking their first official release on a physical format in North America.